 The most frequently reported adverse events in the trial were associated with the injection procedure and are common for intravitreal injections.
 In addition, during the trial, we observed a higher incidence of wet AMD in the study eyes treated with APL-2, predominantly in patients with a history of wet AMD in the non-study eye, or fellow eye.
-Specifically, we observed that as of August 24, 2017, 18% of patients receiving administration of APL-2 every month and 8% of patients receiving administration of APL-2 every other month showed signs of fluid leakage in the retina, or exudation, of the study eye, which is a sign of wet AMD.
-We submitted a safety report to the FDA in April 2017 regarding these events, and the FDA has not communicated any concern or requested additional information with regards to these findings.
+Specifically, we observed that as of August 24, 2017, 18% of patients receiving administration of APL-2 every month and 8% of patients receiving administration of APL-2 every other month of APL-2 showed signs of fluid leakage in the retina, or exudation, of the study eye, which is a sign of wet AMD.
+We submitted a safety report to the FDA regarding these events, and the FDA has not communicated any concern or requested additional information with regards to these findings.
 Patients who experienced exudation in the study eye were discontinued from treatment with APL-2 and were treated with standard-of-care therapies that inhibit vascular endothelial growth factor, or VEGF, a naturally occurring protein in the body that causes the growth of abnormal blood vessels and leakage in the eye.
 There was no observed negative impact on visual acuity resulting from the exudation.

 We plan to discuss our Phase 3 program in GA with the U.S. Food and Drug Administration, or FDA, and to initiate Phase 3 clinical trials of APL-2 in GA in the second half of 2018.
-If wet AMD is deemed to be a safety concern, we believe that we could address the concern by excluding patients with wet AMD in the fellow eye from our planned Phase 3 trials.
-If our clinical development of APL-2 for GA is successful, we believe that APL-2 could be a best-inclass therapy for GA, differentiated by mechanism, that could delay or prevent blindness for millions of patients.
+If our clinical development of APL-2 for GA is successful, we believe that APL-2 could be a best-in-class therapy for GA, differentiated by mechanism, that could delay or prevent blindness for millions of patients.

 We also plan to initiate a Phase 2 proof-of-concept trial of APL-2 in patients with wet AMD in the first half of 2018 to evaluate the safety of APL-2 when administered with anti-VEGF treatments and then to evaluate whether treatment with APL-2 may allow wet AMD patients to reduce their dependence on anti-VEGF treatments.
-We believe that intravitreal administration of APL-2 in the presence of GA induces immunological changes in the retina that cause neovascularization and wet AMD as part of a healing response before returning to a quiescent state.
-We believe that intravitreal administration of APL-2 in patients with wet AMD in the absence of GA could also allow the retinal environment to return to its quiescent state, possibly slowing or halting the formation of new blood vessels and reducing exudation.
-Accordingly, we plan to conduct this proof-of-concept trial to explore whether the administration of APL-2 in patients with wet AMD can cause the retinal environment to return to its quiescent state the need for anti-VEGF treatment.
 We believe that the data from this trial may also support the use of APL-2 in eyes afflicted with both wet AMD and GA.